jakenjarvis/OOPD/en/core.md

 - Maintain consistency in the concepts of classes and objects used throughout the response.
 - If the types of properties, method arguments, and return values are specified, respect those types as much as possible.
 - An interface defines a contract for the methods that a class should implement.
 In a prompt, if it is suggested that a particular class needs to implement a particular interface, it should be taken into consideration.
+- Namespace Interpretation: Interpret which namespace a class definition in the prompt belongs to.
+- Class Identification Considering Namespaces: Even if the class names are the same, identify them as different classes if the namespaces are different.
+- Namespace Specification When Generating Objects: When object generation is instructed in a prompt, generate the object considering the namespace to which it belongs.
+In particular, if a namespace is specified, generate an instance of the class belonging to that namespace.

 **2. Handling Programming Elements:**